Asymptotics of the partition function for $\beta$-ensembles at high temperature: Introduction

 \subsection{Setting of the problem}

-Let $P>0$ and $V$ be a function growing sufficiently fast at infinity.
-The real $\beta$-ensemble at high temperature is the particle system on $\R$, $\{x_i\}_{i=1}^{N}$ with the following distribution:
+Let $P>0$ and $V:\R\rightarrow\R$ be a function growing sufficiently fast at infinity, see Assumptions \ref{assumptions}.
+The real $\beta$-ensemble of dimension $N$ at high temperature is the particle system on $\R$, $\{x_i\}_{i=1}^{N}$ with the following distribution:

-where $\mcal{Z}_N[V]>0$ is the partition function that ensures that $\P_N^{V}$ is a probability measure on $\R^N$, namely
+where $\mcal{Z}_N[V]>0$ is the partition function that ensures that $\P_N^{V}$ is a probability measure on $\R^N$, namely:

-Here, the factor $2$ in the two-body interaction is irrelevant and just makes the equations "nicer".
-The main goal of this article is to establish the existence of the large $N$-asymptotic expansion of $\log\mcal{Z}_N[V]$ under some assumptions on $V$ using the technique first used in \cite{Ambj_rn_1992} and \cite{Ambj_rn_1993} and later developed in \cite{BoG1}, \cite{BoG2}.
-Note that when $2P/N$ is replaced by a $N$-independent $\beta\geq0$ (that one can interpret as a coupling constant that measures the strength of the interaction), the distribution is known as the real $\beta$-\textit{ensemble} in the fixed temperature regime and represents for polynomial potential the joint law of eigenvalues of the so-called Orthogonal (resp.
-Unitary, resp.
-Symplectic ) ensemble for $\beta=1$ (resp. $\beta=2$, resp. $\beta=4$) (see \cite{anderson2010introduction}).
-For general $\beta\geq0$ and quadratic $V$, the $\beta$-ensemble was expressed as the law of the spectrum of tridiagonal random matrices with independent entries \cite{dumitriu2002matrix}.
-The result was then extended to general polynomial $V$ in \cite{krishnapur2016universality}.
+Here, the factor $2$ in the two-body interaction is irrelevant and just makes the equations look "nicer".
+The main goal of this article is to establish the existence of the large-$N$ asymptotic expansion of the free energy $\log\mcal{Z}_N[V]$ under some assumptions on $V$ namely that there exists $(c_i)_{i\geq-1}$ such that for all $M\geq-1$:

-When $\beta$ is fixed, a great deal is known about this model because of twenty years of intensive study.
-First, central limit theorems were proven in \cite{johansson}, \cite{BoG1} \cite{Shc1}, \cite{bekerman2018clt},\cite{lambert2021mesoscopic},\cite{LambertLedouxWebb}, asymptotic of the partition function in \cite{BoG1},\cite{BoG2}, \cite{borot2015large}, local laws \cite{bourgade2014local}, \cite{bourgade2014universality}, \cite{claeys2021much}, \cite{bourgade2022optimal} \cite{peilen2022local} and universality results \cite{pastur1997universality}, \cite{deift1999uniform}, \cite{deift2007universality2}, \cite{deift2007universality}.
-For $\beta=2$ constant and $V$ polynomial, the asymptotic expansion of the partition function has the form where the previous equality has to be understood in the sense of an asymptotic expansion.
-The coefficients $\left(c_{g}\right)_{g\geq0}$ of this expansion correspond to enumerations of maps and, more generally, the asymptotic expansion of $\log Z_N^{\beta}[V]$ gives information on the enumerations of graphs embedded in surfaces \cite{marino2014lectures}, \cite{mulase2005non}.
-In \cite{dadoun2023asymptotics}, the authors were able to establish the asymptotics for the moments of Hilbert-Schmidt norms of matrices uniformly distributed on unit balls.
-They were able to link these moments with the partition function of $\beta$-ensembles with singular potential, for which it is possible to obtain the leading asymptotics.